pgeu/pgeu-system/docs/confreg/registrations.md

 registration.
 This is typically used for things like informing people of special requirements such as a student ID to access student discounts.

+Check-in message
+: This message is shown when the attendee is [checked in](tickets#checkin), either using the web app or the native app.
+It is shown only to the person making the check-in.
+This cam typically be used to alert the check-in operator that they should verify the attendees eligibility for the registration type, for example by checking a student or corporate id.

 Autocancel invoices
 : If registrations with this registration type should override the value for autocancel from the [conference](configuring).
 The lowest value of